(This post may contain affiliate links. Please read our disclosure policy for more information.)

 18. Help with Cooking and Cleaning Up

 Just like at home, kids can get involved in making meals.
-Younger kids can help with mixing and adding ingredients.
-Older kids can help with measuring and chopping.
+Younger kids can help with mixing and adding ingredients, and older kids can help with measuring and chopping.
+After the outdoor meals, everyone can jump in to help with washing the dishes and cleaning up.

 19. Make a Campfire Meal